 Best Known For

-As lead singer of the grunge rock band Pearl Jam, Eddie Vedder belted out hits like "Evenflow," "Alive" and "Jeremy."
+Eddie Vedder, lead singer of the grunge rock band Pearl Jam, is known for belting out hits like "Evenflow," "Alive" and "Jeremy."

 Think you know about Biography?